May I take photos in the museum compound?

 – The exhibits in the Ritual Bronzes Gallery.

-Flashlights, selfie sticks, tripods, videography are, however, videography, however, are prohibited due to the protection of cultural properties and a better museum environment for all visitors.
+Flashlights, selfie sticks, tripods, videography are, however, prohibited due to the protection of cultural properties and a better museum environment for all visitors.
 While shooting, please keep the camera/smartphone lens away from glass cases to prevent damage.
 Besides, please refrain from any behavior that may inconvenience others such as taking group photos or blocking the exhibits for prolonged periods of time.
 Our staff could directly call your attention if needed.